-The above mentioned client has maintained a relationship with CenterState Bank since November of 2017.
-Since that time they have maintained their accounts in a satisfactory manner and the average balance is typically in the low to mid 6 figure range.
+The above-mentioned client has maintained a relationship with SouthState Bank since November of 2017.
+Since that time, they have maintained their accounts in a satisfactory manner and the average balance is typically in the low 7 figure range.
 The Bank also has a collateralized loan to the company, which has availability in the low 7 figure range with a current balance in the low 6 figure range.